GPs and Practice Managers

 What is Data for Decisions?

-Data for Decisions is a University of Melbourne research initiative that collects de-identified electronic medical records from general medical practices for research.
-General medical practices across Victoria are invited to contribute de-identified data.
+Data for Decisions, incorporating the Patron program of research, is a University of Melbourne research initiative that collects de-identified electronic medical records from general medical practices for research.
+General medical practices are invited to contribute de-identified data to the Patron primary care data repository.
+Our first partner practices came on board in 2018.

 What is the data used for?

-The de-identified data is used to generate knowledge and inform evidence-based practice around topics related to medication safety, disease patterns and outcomes, prescribing patterns, health economics and public health.
-Researchers from different types of organizations can apply to use certain parts of the data as relevant to their research.
+The de-identified Patron data is used to generate knowledge and inform evidence-based practice around topics related to medication safety, disease patterns and outcomes, prescribing patterns, health economics and public health.
+Researchers from different types of organisations can apply to use certain parts of the data as relevant to their research.
 A condition of access to the data is that researchers make community reports available to the public on this website, regardless of the outcomes of their study.
+Go to the Projects page to learn about approved research projects.

 What are the benefits of taking part?

 The ‘secondary’ use of de-identified patient data decreases the cost and burden of collecting new data for research.
-De-identified data that is incorporated into the Patron database contributes to a research program that aims to understand general practice activity, improve clinical practice and patient outcomes into the future.
+De-identified data that is incorporated into the Patron data repository contributes to a research program that aims to understand general practice activity, improve clinical practice and patient outcomes into the future.

 How is the data kept confidential and protected?

-Details of all participating practices and GPs remain confidential, and all patient and practitioner data is de-identified before it leaves the GP practice.
-Go to the ‘Security and Privacy’ page to learn more about the confidentiality measures built into the data extraction software.
+Details of all participating practices and GPs remain confidential, and all patient and practitioner data are de-identified before they leaves the GP practice.
+Go to the ‘Security and Privacy’ page to learn more about the privacy measures built into the data extraction software.

-Before researcher(s) are provided access to any de-identified Patron data their project must first be approved by the independent Data for Decisions / Patron Data Governance Committee and gain ethics committee approval from an NHMRC approved human research ethics committee.
+Before researcher(s) are provided access to any de-identified Patron data their project must first be approved by the independent Patron Data Governance Committee and gain ethics committee approval from an NHMRC approved human research ethics committee.
 A further protection is that researchers are normally required to destroy the de-identified data that they obtained 5 years after publication of their last piece of research.

 Are practices required to obtain patient consent?

 In accordance with National Health and Medical Research Council (NHMRC) guidelines, a waiver of patient consent has been granted by the ethics committee.
 This means that individual patient consent is not required prior to the extraction of the de-identified data.
-Patients do, however, have the option to ‘opt-out’ of participation (see next section).
+Patients have the right to withdraw and can easily do so by informing general practice staff.

 What is involved in taking part?

-When a general practice agrees to take part, the University of Melbourne will arrange to install the data extraction tool (GRHANITE) onto a computer at the practice.
+When a general practice agrees to take part, the University of Melbourne will arrange to install the research data extraction tool (GRHANITE®) onto a computer at the practice.
 The extraction of de-identified data will then occur automatically.
-Participating practices should display information posters and provide leaflets about the study in their patient waiting areas.
-If a patient chooses to opt-out, the practice needs to facilitate this (an easy process accessible through the PC running GRHANITE).
+Participating practices agree to display an information poster and study brochures in their patient waiting areas.
+If a patient chooses to withdraw, the practice facilitates this using instructions provided.
+Withdrawal is simple.

 Are there any risks associated with participation?

-If you would like more information or think you might like to participate in Data for Decisions, please read the information statement and consent form, and contact us by email, phone or via the Expression of Interest form.
+If you would like more information or think you might like to participate in Data for Decisions, please contact us by email, phone or via the Expression of Interest form.